bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SourceOfFillOther_18ETTPAED9fwUL8dfinr7F/Documentation.md

-User defined Source of fill when SourceOfFill = OTHER
+User defined Source of fill when SourceOfFill = USEDEFINED.